Carl Sagan was born Carl Edward Sagan in Brooklyn, New York on November 9, 1934.

 He also quickly became a fan of the prevalent 1940s science-fiction stories in popular magazines of the times.
 He was drawn in by reports of flying saucers that suggested extraterrestrial life.

-Carl Sagan Quotes on the Cosmos, Love, Life and Earth
+Inspirational Carl Sagan Quotes about the Cosmos, Love, Life and Earth

 Sagan graduated high school early, at age 16 in 1951, and then went off to the University of Chicago, where he later graduated with a BA in Physics.
 After going on to receive a Masters in physics, and a Ph.D in astronomy and astrophysics, he landed at the University of California, Berkeley, as a fellow in astronomy.

 There, he helped develop NASA’s Mariner 2 robotic probe’s infrared radiometer.While working with NASA, Sagan helped to choose where the probes of the Viking would touch down on Mars, and even helped to craft the messages sent out with the Pioneer and the Voyager probes that were sent out of our solar system.By the 1970s and 80s, Sagan was the United States’ most well-known scientist, due to his authorship of The Demon-Haunted World: Science as a Candle in the Dark, Cosmos, Pale Blue Dot: A vision for the human future in space, The Dragons of Eden: Speculations of the evolution of human intelligence, Contact, Shadows of Our Forgotten Ancestors, Billions & Billions: Thoughts on Life and Death at the Brink of the Millennium, and his famous Cosmos DVD.